ryanricard/COLDMVC-HMAC/README.md

 * secret (required): a secret string to be used as a hash key
 * timeout (optional; default = 5): numeric value in minutes to be used as an expiry threshold from the time of the request

-####Expiry
+#####Expiry

 Purpose: Limits the duration a request is valid.

-Usage: To use use additional security with Expiry, passed data must be of datatype struct containing the key 'timestamp' and a valid datetime value.
+Usage: To achieve heightened security with Expiry, passed data must be of datatype struct containing the key 'timestamp' and a valid datetime value.
 Timestamp is included in the computation of the hash returned by _tokenize()_ thus altered timestamp will result in _validate()_ returning _false_.
 Expiry uses _server-time + timeout_ (defaulted to 5 minutes) to determine the expiration of requests.